carpedavid/mortalcoilrpg/content.en/docs/creating-a-character.md

 ## Junker

-There's plenty of claims to be had for an enterprising salvager.
+There’s plenty of claims to be had for an enterprising salvager.
 You were planning to:

 1. Harvest cocoons from bio-engineered silkworms
 2. Reclaim fuel cells from a dormant terraforming facility
 3. Retrieve a lost cache of anti-venom
 4. Strip parts from exosuits left on an old battlefield
-5. Extract blackrock ore from an abandoned mine
+5. Extract blackrock from an abandoned mine
 6. Recover the neural network from a derelict cargo vessel

 **Starting gear**